engineforce/ImmutableAssign/README.md

 * [Immutability Helpers](https://facebook.github.io/react/docs/update.html) allows us work with POJO, but it has still introduced some magic keywords, such as $set, $push, etc.
 * Most importantly (in my opinion), we lost TypeScript type checking.
 E.g., when calling nested2.getIn(['a', 'b', 'd']), TypeScript won't be able to warn me if I changed property 'd' to 'e'.

 This library has only one method **iassign()**, which accept a POJO object and return you a new POJO object with specific property updated.
-I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us of by the 3rd party libraries.
+I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us or the 3rd party libraries.

 ##Install with npm